-A search of the Virginia Cultural Resources Information System (V-CRIS) system notes no significant architectural or archaeological resources associated with Center B. The archaeological survey identified and documented a number of Native American Lithic sites and am archaeological historic site type.
-Archaeological findings in this area were recommended not eligible for Virginia Landmarks Register or National Register of Historic Places worthy due to resources lacking sufficient context for further interpretation and resources found unlikely to yield significant information on Native American lifeways in the region.
-For the one historic resource site type documented (a whiteware fragment), the artifact location was deemed to lack sufficient context for further interpretation and is unlikely to yield significant information on the historic occupation of the region.
-No architectural resources were identified within the limit of Center B. The Virginia Department of Historic Resources reviewed the archaeological and architectural studies provided for the proposal and concur with the findings and recommendations.
+A search of the Virginia Cultural Resources Information System (V-CRIS) system notes no significant architectural or archaeological resources associated with Center C. The archaeological survey identified and documented a number of Native American Lithic sites, possible domestic structure 19th century foundation ruins, and a gold prospecting or mine site.
+Archaeological findings in this area were recommended not eligible for Virginia Landmarks Register or National Register of Historic Places worthy due to prior site disturbances, resources lacking sufficient context for further interpretation and resources found unlikely to yield significant information on Native American lifeways in the region.
+The Virginia Department of Historic Resources reviewed the archaeological and architectural studies provided for the proposal and concur with the findings and recommendations.
 Overall there are no adverse impacts to significant historic resources that are expected to result from this project.

 In their comment letter dated December 3, 2018, the National Park Service acknowledged that: "The viewshed analysis is very helpful in providing some perspective views and demonstrating the visual effect the project may have on neighboring properties and roadways.
 Based upon analysis, the project will not be a visual intrusion upon NPS managed resources."
 Additionally, "NPS finds that the project has been effectively designed to minimize potential effects to the Mine Run and Spotsylvania Courthouse Civil War Battlefields..."
-The National Park Service has raised transportation related concerns related to expected increase in commercial related traffic, especially at the intersection of Orange Plank Road and Brock Road, noting that "...Orange Plank Road serves as a designated tour route for visitors to Wilderness Battlefield."
+The National Park Service has raised transportation related concerns related to expected increase in commercial related traffic, especially at the intersection of Orange Plank Road and Brock Road, noting that "...
+Orange Plank Road serves as a designated tour route for visitors to Wilderness Battlefield."

 The NPS has requested that project construction and operations traffic be directed away from Fredericksburg & Spotsylvania National Military Park Roads.
 NPS has expressed willingness to work with the County and applicant should "no practicable alternative exist" to avoid NPS owned roads as part of construction and operations routing."